apache/age-website/docs/intro/agload.md

-# Importing graph from files
+# Importing Graph from Files
 You can use the following instructions to create a graph from the files.
 This document explains
 - information about the current branch that includes the functions to load graphs from files
 - explanation of the functions that enable the creation of graphs from files